 Common Pitfalls in Multicultural Events and Services

 When the desire for multicultural relationships and fellowship is sparked, many naturally turn to events as a way to make this happen.
-A common response (especially in Anglo circles) is: “Let’s have a worship service and bring everyone together!”
+A common response is: “Let’s have a worship service and bring everyone together!”
 It is important to be aware of this response and also aware of some common pitfalls with this approach, that can, if not done carefully can actually be a hindrance to more long-term trust and relationships.

 A common mistake is to have an event in order to build relationships, rather than to build relationships in order to have an event.
 Most cultures in the world are relational in focus, rather than task focused.
 In multicultural contexts, relationship should always precede event and task.